 Children are welcome to attend kindergarten before starting full-time school.
-Kindergarten provides a world of carefully constructed play that helps develop children's abilities and prepares them for future learning.
-Children must turn four years old by 30 June in the year they attend kindergarten.
+Children must be 4 years old by July 31 to participate in a kindergarten program.
 For more information about kindergartens in Queensland visit the Office of Early Childhood Education and Care website.

-Children from Prep to Year 7 attend primary school.
-Years 1-7 are compulsory.
-From 2015, Year 7 will become part of high school in Queensland.
+Children from Prep to Year 6 attend primary school as the initial years of compulsory schooling.
 Students in these years follow a common curriculum that covers a broad range of subjects with a focus on literacy and numeracy.
 Teachers adapt the curriculum to suit local and individual needs.
 Primary learning includes whole-class, small group and individual activities designed to develop inquiring minds and establish the foundation for future learning.

-Secondary schools provide educational programs for students from Years 8-12 (students are required to attend school until they are 16 or have completed Year 10).
-From 2015, Year 7 will become part of high school in Queensland.
+Secondary schools provide educational programs for students from Years 7-12 (students are required to attend school until they are 16 or have completed Year 10).
 Students are offered a broad range of academic and vocational subjects enabling them to pursue a course of study that will further their educational and career goals.

 P-10/12 schools provide education to students from Prep to Year 10 or Year 12.
 Traditionally, P-10 schools have developed in more rural and remote locations and P-12 schools have been established in urban areas.
 Generally, P-10/12 schools provide students with a seamless transition across the phases of learning, and many are very innovative in the way they offer the curriculum.